chandan25809/Flow-Log-Parser/README.md

 ```
 This will validate that logs are processed correctly and that the output is as expected.

-## What We Tested
+## What Was Tested
-We conducted several tests to make sure the parser works reliably:
+The parser was tested thoroughly to ensure its reliability:
 - **Valid log entries:** Ensured correctly formatted logs are processed as expected.
 - **Invalid log entries:** Verified that malformed or incomplete logs are skipped.
 - **Empty log file:** Checked that an empty file does not cause errors.